joannakl/cs102/syllabus.markdown

 submit incomplete implementation of the project, instead of submitting a program that does not compile or run.

-**Do not hand-in homeworks (DNHI)** will be given to encourage you to practice the material that we discuss in class.
-The problem sets  include problems from the textbook as well as a few stand-alone problem sets.
-They will serve also as review questions for exams. <br>
+**Do not hand-in homeworks (DNHI)** are given to encourage you to practice the material that we discuss in class.
+The problem sets  and list of problems from the book that you should be looking at are listed under the _Resources_ tab of this page.
+This of these problems also as a review and practice for the exam. <br>

-Recitations are the good place to have them discussed if you have questions about the solutions or would like to discuss correctness of your own solution!
+Recitations and Piazza posts are good places to have those problems discussed!

 # Academic Integrity Policy